 Seeks to deliver steady growth with a focus on maximizing risk-adjusted returns over a full market cycle.

 with some of the world’s leading investors since 1995.

-Over 100 investment professionals with experience across all of the key investment strategies
+Large investment team with experience across all of the key investment strategies

 Disciplined investment and operational due diligence; proprietary risk management and technology

 Check the background of this firm on FINRA’s BrokerCheck.

 Aims to ease the burden on financial advisors and investors of

 Diversification is critical in investing and helps reduce risk in a portfolio.
 The Fund’s multi-manager structure provides built-in diversification for investors who seek to avoid single manager risk.1

 Access to Specialists

 Specialists with expertise in specific alternative strategies are combined in one solution.
 Given the complexity of many of these strategies, it is unlikely that a single manager has expertise across all of them.